Collection Times

 Boar Tours

 Boar tours are by appointment.
 We are thrilled to show our boars any chance we get but we also have to be respectful of our customers and we have found it is best to avoid any disruption to the routine on collection days for the boars and the staff.
 Therefore, we do not show boars on collection days - Mondays and Thursdays.
-Standard viewing times are Tuesday, Wednesday, & Fridays @ 2 PM each day.
+Standard viewing times are Tuesdays & Fridays but the schedule varies throughout the year so please call ahead at least 1 week prior to the intended date to confirm we will be showing the boars that date.

 Exclusion of Warranty